A Handbook to Architectural drawings & Drafting

 Conceptual drawings are initial sketches and renderings that represent the design concept of the building.
 Technical drawings, on the other hand, provide detailed information on the construction process, such as dimensions, materials, and specifications.
 Technical drawings also include plans, elevations, sections, and details that comprehensively understand the building’s design.

-Importance of Architecture Drawings
+Importance of Architecture Drawing

 The importance of architectural drawing lies in its ability to communicate the design intent clearly and effectively.
 It helps to establish a shared understanding of the project’s vision, form, and function among all stakeholders.
 Architectural drawings also serve as a reference point during construction, enabling contractors and builders to understand the design requirements accurately.